 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Guralnick, Sidney A. and Winter, George, "An investigation of high-strength, deformed steel bars for concrete reinforcement part II" (1958).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 58.